Muhammad Ali vs. Antonio Inoki: Rounds 11–15

 In the fourteenth round, Inoki feigned some bare-fisted jabs and a takedown before dropping low for another of his kicks.
 Ali clamped to the ropes without provocation, drawing protests by Inoki.
 The contenders exchanged taunts, goading each other to meet in their respective field of expertise.
 Ali then landed a stiff left jab at the very end of the round.

 Before the fifteenth and final round, Inoki and Ali shook hands while the crowd acclaimed in anticipation of a possible climactic finish.
-However, Inoki's strategy went unchanged, even though Ali openly reminded him of the bout's nearby ending.
-Inoki landed several kicks more before Ali landed a counter jab, but nothing came from it, and when the final bell sound, both men shook hands again and embraced among a mix of cheers and jeers.
+However, Inoki's strategy went unchanged, even though Ali openly reminded him of the bout's approaching end.
+Inoki landed several kicks more before Ali landed a counter jab, but nothing came from it, and when the final bell sounded, both men shook hands again and embraced among a mix of cheers and jeers.

 After Ali gave a speech about how he thought himself as the winner due to Inoki's "cowardice", the judges gathered to decide the result.
 Veteran professional wrestler Kokichi Endo scored it 74–72 for Ali, while boxing judge Ko Toyama scored it 72–68 for Inoki, thus leaving the weight of the decision to referee LeBell.
 Taking into consideration the points deducted from Inoki, he scored it 71–71 and thereby a draw.
+According to modern estimations by FightMetric, Ali landed nine significant strikes during the fight, while Inoki landed 78.

 Aftermath

 The result meant no one had to lose face; Inoki could claim he would have won had it not been for the penalties, whereas Ali could defend himself by saying his opponent had cheated.
 However, the fight was poorly received.
 The crowd at the Budokan threw rubbish into the ring and chanted "Money back!
 Money back!"
 Donn Draeger said of the response: "The Budokan janitorial people took almost a full day to clean up the garbage that was hurled at the two 'combatants' as the result of their lousy performance".
 Ali's left leg was so badly swollen and bleeding that it led to an infection.
 He also suffered two blood clots in his legs affecting his mobility for the remainder of his boxing career.
 At one point amputation was also discussed, although Ali insisted to the press that it was nothing serious.

 Riots and boos happened not only in the Budokan, but also among the crowds of broadcasts of the event, as they were unaware of the restrictions put on Inoki.
 Dave Meltzer explained it as "they were expecting something like a cross between a boxing match and a pro wrestling match and got nothing resembling either."
+According to Inoki's attendant Yoshiaki Fujiwara, the situation drove Inoki to tears when he was left alone with him in the dressing room.
 Only after the fight could Inoki explain himself to a world critical of his tactics during the fight.
 "I was handicapped by the rules that said no tackling, no karate chops, no punching on the mat.
-I kept my distance to stay away of Ali's punches."
+I kept my distance to stay away [from] Ali's punches."